 As of now, all virtual “currencies” in Hong Kong are lumped in together, including both security and utility tokens.
 The main goal of regulation development here is to limit the exposure of funds to only accredited investors, something that may remind some of Hong Kong’s monopolistic real estate market.

 In what is quite likely the biggest regulation news for 2018, Japan in late October 2018 approved self-regulation for the cryptocurrency industry.
-(To learn more about self-regulation in the crypto world, read our article on it here.)
 In essence, a body of industry experts will be in charge of governing digital assets as opposed to governmental regulations.
 The announcement formally granted an association of exchanges with the accreditation needed to regulate the industry:

 “The Financial Services Agency (FSA) on Wednesday approved the Japan Virtual Currency Exchange Association (JVCEA), a body comprised of all 16 licensed domestic cryptocurrency exchanges, to become a ‘certified fund settlement business association.”